 Unfortunately, due to the Covid-19 pandemic, many organisations are having to make redundancies.
 Redundancy and its aftermath are often compared to the experiences of people dealing with grief.
 This might sound alarming until one considers that grief is a process that eventually leads to a resolution – redundancy is a cycle that has a conclusion.

 It is important that any organisation implementing this sort of change (HR, line managers, the Board) understands that those effected by the redundancies will be at some point in this grief cycle.
-This blogs explores how HR and the business can take this into account when dealing with redundees.
+This blogs explores Redundancy and the Grief Cycle, and how HR and the business can take this into account when dealing with redundees.

 Elizabeth Kubler-Ross identified five stages of grief in her 1969 book On Death and Dying.